-Robert NelsonPresident of the Board (term expires 2019)
+Robert NelsonPresident of the Board (term expires year-end, 2022)

 Mr. Nelson is a member of a consulting firm consisting of retired high-level officials from governmental agencies and the University of North Carolina.
 He serves as an advisor and subject matter expert concerning issues of strategic, financial and physical planning to public and private higher education intuitions.
 He also consults with a global software company on matters related to solutions for governmental clients.
 Mr. Nelson received his master’s degree in Public Affairs from North Carolina State University, worked in the Office of State Budget and Management and then in the Office of the President of the University of North Carolina System.
 Mr. Nelson is currently a member of the North Carolina State University Investment Fund Board, East Carolina University Board of Visitors, UNC Press Finance Committee and Galloway Ridge Board of Directors.
 He was awarded the Barry K. Sanders Award for Financial Leadership in State Government in 2004 and the Order of the Long Leaf Pine in 2010.

-George Alex WellerSecretary for the Board (term expires 2020)
+Robbie CoxSecretary for the Board (term expires year-end, 2021)

-Todd L. PetersonTreasurer for the Board (term expires 2021)
+Todd L. PetersonTreasurer for the Board (term expires year-end, 2021)

 Mr. Peterson retired from a management career primarily in academic medical centers.
 For two decades he served University of North Carolina Hospitals as Executive Vice President & Chief Operating Officer.
 Previous to that at University of California, Davis, Medical Center he was responsible for most professional services and also served as Chief Financial Officer.
 Earlier hospital work was in Philadelphia, and banking in Pittsburgh.
 Todd currently volunteers as a member of the Chatham Hospital Board of Directors and chairs its Finance Committee.
 Numerous other not-for-profit board memberships have included a state hospital association, a chamber of commerce, a YMCA, and a young adult mentorship program.
 The post-graduate Management Fellowship Program at UNC Healthcare is named in Todd’s honor.
 He earned a MA in Health Care Administration from George Washington Univ., and a BS in Business from Univ. of Pittsburgh.
 Todd is Fellow of the American College of Health Care Executives, and a Life Member of the NC Hospital Association.